gaultier/blog/you_inherited_a_legacy_cpp_codebase_now_what.md

 ## Rewrite in a memory safe language?

 I am doing this right now at work, and that deserves an article of its own.
 Lots of gotchas there as well.
-Only do this with a very, very compelling reason.
+Only do this with a compelling reason.

 ## Conclusion